Skip to main content

 Follow these steps to configure and set up the Seismic connector in Glean.
 Most setup occurs in the Seismic admin console and the Glean admin interface.

-• In Glean, enter the client ID and secret when adding the Seismic connector.
+• In Glean, you need to enter the client ID and secret when adding the Seismic connector.

 • Complete the OAuth2 flow to authorize Glean to access your Seismic data.